GryllsAddons/ShaguTweaks-mods/README.md

 # ShaguTweaks-Mods
-Custom mods for the [ShaguTweaks](https://shagu.org/ShaguTweaks/) addon.
+Adds additional custom mods to the [ShaguTweaks](https://shagu.org/ShaguTweaks/) addon.
 These mods aim to preserve the spirit of the default UI while providing modern quality of life features.

 ## Credit